-The worldwide veneration to the image of the Sto.
-Niño in the Basilica Minore del Santo Niño and the celebration of the Fiesta Senor started way back to the miraculous finding of the image in by the company the Legazpi-Urdaneta expedition in April 28, 1565.
+The worldwide veneration to the image of Sto.
+Niño in the Basilica Minore del Santo Niño de Cebu and the celebration of the Fiesta Señor started way back to the miraculous finding of the image by the Legazpi-Urdaneta expedition on April 28, 1565.

 Unsure of how their presence was regarded by the natives upon their April 27 arrival in Cebu, General Legazpi sent word to the Cebu chieftain, Datu Tupas, that he would like to meet him, and that they came in peace.
 Tupas failed to meet with Legazpi despite several attempts to communicate to him.